-In order to develop a more accurate prediction of the building capital renewal needs, MSU utilizes a "just-in-time" approach to project major maintenance needs.
-This technique considers the age of major building components, adjusted to account for each component's maintenance history and current condition based on field observations.
-MSU manages and forecasts major maintenance needs through a capital renewal program.
+MSU manages and forecasts major maintenance needs through its capital renewal program.
 The program prioritizes facility needs that address life safety, accessibility, asset performance, resource efficiency, and renewal of critical building systems.
 This process considers the age of major building components, adjusted to account for each component's maintenance history and current condition based on field observations.
-The five-year major maintenance facility needs (apart from the utility distribution system) for general-fund facilities is approximately \$254.9 million, or an average of \$51 million per year.
+The five-year major maintenance facility needs (apart from the utility distribution system) for general-fund facilities is approximately \$281.7 million, or an average of \$56 million per year.